You Are the Best Reviewer of Your Own Papers: The Isotonic Mechanism: The Isotonic Mechanism

-We make the following assumptions to investigate under what conditions this type of information elicitation would incentivize the owner to truthfully report the knowledge element that contains the ground truth.
+We make the following assumptions to investigate under what conditions the Isotonic Mechanism incentivizes the author to report truthfully.
+In the language of mechanism design, the conference is the principal, who observes raw review scores as noisy signals of the ground truth, and the author is the agent who possesses private information about her submissions.

-\begin{assumption} The owner has sufficient knowledge of the ground truth $\bR$ of her $n \ge 2$ items to allow her to determine which knowledge element of $\mathcal S$ contains $\bR$. \end{assumption}
+\begin{assumption}[Agent's private information] The author has sufficient knowledge of the ground truth \(\bR\) for her \(n \ge 2\) submissions to determine which isotonic cone contains \(\bR\). \end{assumption}

-\begin{remark} This assumption is weaker than assuming that the owner knows the exact values of the ground-truth grades $R_1, \ldots, R_n$. \end{remark}
+\begin{remark} This assumption is weaker than requiring the author to know the exact values of the ground-truth scores \(R_1, \ldots, R_n\).
+In particular, it suffices for the author to know the relative magnitudes of \(R_i\)'s.
+For example, this holds if the author is aware of a monotone transformation of these scores. \end{remark}